MicrosoftDocs/defender-docs/articles/defender-for-cloud/alerts-containers.md

 ## Workload runtime detection

-MDC Containers uses the [Defender sensor](defender-for-containers-introduction.md#run-time-protection-for-kubernetes-nodes-and-clusters) to monitor the K8s workload runtime activity to detect suspicious operations, including workload process creation events.
+Defender for Containers uses the [Defender sensor](defender-for-containers-introduction.md#run-time-protection-for-kubernetes-nodes-and-clusters) to monitor the K8s workload runtime activity to detect suspicious operations, including workload process creation events.

 Examples of suspicious workload runtime activity include:

-* Web shell activity
-* Crypto mining activity
-* Binary drift
+* **Web shell activity** - Defender for Containers monitors the activity on the running containers to identify behaviors that resemble web shell invocations.
+* **Crypto currency mining activity** - Defender for Containers uses several heuristics to identify crypto currency mining activity on the running containers, including suspicious download activity, CPU optimization, suspicious process execution, and more.
+* **Network scanning tools** – Defender for Containers identifies usage of scanning tools that have been used for malicious activities.
+* **Binary drift detection** - Defender for Cloud identifies execution of workload binaries that have drifted from the original container image.
+For more information, read about [Binary drift detection](binary-drift-detection.md).

 ## K8s alerts simulation tool

-MDC Containers provides a tool to simulate various attack scenarios within your K8s environment, causing alerts to be generated.
+Defender for Containers provides a tool to simulate various attack scenarios within your K8s environment, causing alerts to be generated.
 The simulation tool deploys two pods in a target cluster: *attacker* and *victim*.
 During the simulation, the attacker "attacks" the victim using real-world techniques.

 > !Note
 > Although the simulation tool doesn't run any malicious components, it's recommended to run it on a dedicated cluster without production workloads.

-The simulation tool runs on your local machine using a Python-based CLI that deploys Helm charts in the target cluster.
+The simulation tool runs using a Python-based CLI that deploys Helm charts in the target cluster.

 ### Install the simulation tool